H10. Self-sustained Laboratories

 Private & governmental laboratories

-Senexel in Burina Faso – Private
+Senexel in Burkina Faso – Private

 HR&S is running monthly online meetings with Senexel management and staff since January 2021.
 The meetings are supported by two HR&S Senior Expert Advisers, Sune ERIKSSON and Martin BRITS and are empowered by the practical strategy HR&S SfC.